dmh2000/go-mcp/README.md

 The MCP server is a Go application that:

-1. Initializes and exposes capabilities via JSON-RPC
+1. Initializes and exposes capabilities via JSON-RPC over stdio
 2. Listens for incoming requests on stdin
 3. Processes requests and returns responses on stdout
 4. Handles proper initialization and shutdown

 ### Server Capabilities

-Currently, the server implements the following capabilities:
+As an example, the server implements the following capabilitie:

 - **RandomString**: Generates cryptographically secure random strings with configurable length
 - More capabilities can be easily added by extending the `MCPService` struct